- Last Updated: 28 October 2020 28 October 2020

 Assignment of Resident Students to Schools

 Resident students in the District shall attend school in their HAC unless assigned to another school by the Superintendent or designee.
-Proof of residence is required at the time of enrollment or any time the school has reason to believe that a student’s address has changed unless the student is entitled to an immediate enrollment (e.g. students in foster care; homeless students).
+Address verification is required at the time of enrollment or any time the school has reason to believe that a student’s address or household has changed, unless the student is entitled to an immediate enrollment (e.g. students in foster care; homeless students).

-The following documents shall be provided with enrollment in order to prove District residence:
+The following documents shall be provided with enrollment in order to verify a student’s address:

 - Parent/legal guardian Identification:

 - Address verification: One (1) document in the name of the parent/guardian clearly indicating the address is required to verify an address.
 Documents provided must be current and dated the month of enrollment date or previous month.
-Reasonable verification of address may be established by documentation, including, but not limited to, any of the following:
+Verification of address may be established by providing any of the following documentation.